mathkimchi/singularity/DEVLOG.md

 Wow!
 Nice, it runs now.
 Next is to use the atlas in the GPU.
 Here's to hoping that it's as simple as I think.

+3:55PM: The end is right here, I can feel it.

+Ok, I wrote the wgsl code and it's saying the sampler type doesn't match.
+~~I'm just going to fix it before committing.~~
+Nah, I'm going to farm those commits.